 Currently, writing the book Let Me Be Here for YOU While YOU Stand Up For YOURSELF, she asserts that there are no current writings that gives a realistic view of her coined term ‘African Americanism.’
 This book discusses race, culture, and spirituality as it all comes together to form the black experience.
 As a passionate community member, she intends for her work to touch the lives of many and bring homage to those living with the margins or race, class, and gender and managing every day to find ways to live their best lives.

-Dena Williams is currently working at We All Rise AARC as a Crime Victim Advocate.
+Dena Williams is currently working at We All Rise AARC as our Lead Advocate.
 Dena also worked at Reach Counseling Services as the Anti-Trafficking advocate in Neenah Wisconsin as well as a weekend overnight advocate at Harbor House in the Fox Valley.
 Her expertise when working with self-identified Black/African American clients focuses on critical race theory and racial battle fatigue.
 She currently co-facilitates the Black Girls Healing Group in the Fox Valley area and is a strong supporter for students of color and their experience as stewards in academia.
 She also facilitates a group for Black women in Appleton and Oshkosh Dena is also a member of the Attorney General SART (Sexual Assault Response Team) for Human Trafficking and Community Coordinated Response-Green Bay(CCR-GB).
 She is also a member of the Multi-Disciplinary Team Response to Child Sex Trafficking.
 Dena has worked with the District Attorney's office to help victims complete the Diversion Program.
 She has her certification in SAVAS (Sexual Assault Victim Advocacy School) and in the curriculum for Dismantling Racism.
 Her passion is working with people in the community as well helping support victims of Domestic violence and Sexual Abuse.

 Keshelle believes that the easiest way to connect with people is to be yourself and allow the energy you emit to work for you.
 She enjoys music, dancing, family and friends--and is committed to constantly growing her knowledge of Domestic Violence, Intimate Partner Violence, Sexual Assault and all other forms of violence and their various manifestations through multiple educational opportunities.